cr1nsova/past-alter/README.md

-# **Pasteria** - HvH CS:GO LUA Script
+# **past/alte** - HvH CS:GO LUA Script

-**Pasteria** is a modified version of the well-known leaked **Hysteria** LUA script for CS:GO HvH (Hack vs. Hack).
+**past/alte** is a modified version of the well-known leaked **Hysteria** LUA script for CS:GO HvH (Hack vs. Hack).
 This project is based on a deobfuscated and partially encrypted version of **Hysteria 2.2**, with several improvements and custom features.

 If you encounter any issues, feel free to contact me on **Discord**.

 ---

 ## **📌 Overview**
-Pasteria is a fork of **Hysteria 2.2**, rebuilt from a deobfuscated and partially encrypted source.
+past/alte is a fork of **Hysteria 2.2**, rebuilt from a deobfuscated and partially encrypted source.
 The script has been refined to offer better performance and additional features while maintaining the core functionality of the original.

-### **🔹 Key Differences (Hysteria 2.2 vs. Pasteria 1.8)**
+### **🔹 Key Differences (Hysteria 2.2 vs. pasteria 1.8)**

 #### **🎯 Anti-Aim**
 - **Defensive Mode:**